chipana/EPS-Challenge/README.md

 # EPS Challenge
+## Instructions
+**Requires docker desktop installed**

+This system was created using docker-compose, so you don't need to do any extra configuration (I hope :D) to run this project.
+## Challenge details
 ### Tools and environment
 The task requires knowledge of C# programming language.
 It is up to candidate to decide how to provide the task deliverables and instructions on how to run the code (if it is necessary).
 ### System description and requirements